In Italian

 In Italian (foaled February 18, 2018) is a British-bred multiple Grade I turf winning Thoroughbred racehorse.
-Her Grade I wins in 2022 include the Diana Stakes at Saratoga Race Course and the First Lady Stakes at Keeneland.
+Her Grade I wins include the Diana Stakes at Saratoga Race Course, the First Lady Stakes (2022) and Jenny Wiley Stakes (2023) at Keeneland.

 Background

 In Italian is a chestnut mare who was bred in Great Britain by John Camilleri's Fairway Thoroughbreds, a daughter of Dubawi out of the Australian-bred Redoute's Choice mare Florentina, winner of the Group 3 Gold Coast Guineas at Gold Coast Racecourse, Surfers Paradise, Australia.
 She was sold to Peter Brant's White Birch Farm for 475,000 Guineas (~US$609,434) from Hazelwood Bloodstock's consignment to the 2019 Tattersalls October Yearling Sale.
 Florentina produced a colt foaled August 2, 2019 now named Spanish Empire (GB), sold for AU$1,800,000 at the Magic Millions Gold Coast yearling sale in 2021.
 Florentina has a 2-year-old by Kingman named Fiorenza (AUS) who has not started.
 The mare has not had a foal since 2020.
 John Camilleri has had much success breeding horses, including the Australian champion mare Winx (AUS).
 In Italian is a half sister to Group 2-placed winner Villa Carlotta (Street Cry).
 Dubawi stands as a breeding stallion at Godolphin's Dalham Hall Stud at a fee of £250,000 (since 2018).

 In Italian is trained by Eclipse Award winning trainer Chad C. Brown.